Gallogly College of Engineering

 Faculty

-The Gallogly College of Engineering has seen tremendous growth in faculty, reaching nearly 200 total faculty.
+The Gallogly College of Engineering has seen tremendous growth in faculty, reaching over 200 total faculty.
 The faculty is dedicated to excellence in carrying out the University mission of teaching, research and service.
 The faculty are drawn from many of the nation’s leading universities, including University of California, Georgia Tech, MIT, Rice, and Yale, to name a few.
-Approximately one in three faculty members in the college hold an endowed chair or professorship, and many hold distinguished university professorships recognizing excellence in areas of faculty responsibility.
+Approximately one in four faculty members in the college hold an endowed chair or professorship, and many hold distinguished university professorships recognizing excellence in areas of faculty responsibility.
 Many faculty are recognized as Fellows of national professional societies.

 Computing